junxit/us-congress-bills-114/bill.md

 In this Act:

-- **(1)** *Advanced reactor* The term “advanced reactor” means a nuclear reactor with significant design improvements over the most recent generation of nuclear reactors.
-Such improvements may include inherent safety features, lower waste yields, greater fuel utilization, superior reliability, resistance to proliferation, and increased thermal efficiency.
+- **(1)** *Advanced nuclear reactor* The term “advanced nuclear reactor” means—
+  - **(A)** a nuclear fission reactor with significant improvements over the most recent generation of nuclear fission reactors, which may include inherent safety features, lower waste yields, greater fuel utilization, superior reliability, resistance to proliferation, and increased thermal efficiency; or
+  - **(B)** a nuclear fusion reactor.
 - **(2)** *Department* The term “Department” means the Department of Energy.
 - **(3)** *Licensing* The term “licensing” means NRC activities related to reviewing applications for licenses, permits, and design certifications, and requests for any other regulatory approval for nuclear reactors within the responsibilities of the NRC under the Atomic Energy Act of 1954.
 - **(4)** *National laboratory* The term “National Laboratory” has the meaning given that term in section 2 of the Energy Policy Act of 2005 (42 U.S.C.
 15801).